Pediatric Eye Exams at Primary Vision Care

 What to Expect From Our Pediatric Exams

-Our optometrists at Primary Vision Care, Dr. Hammond, Dr. Gliniecki or Dr. Annon, can provide your child with the comprehensive eye and vision evaluations they need at this critical time of life.
-We perform the first of these exams at the age of 3 when your child is old enough to interact with us verbally.
+Our optometrists at Primary Vision Care, Dr. Hammond, Dr. Thomas, Dr. Gliniecki or Dr. Annon, can provide your child with the comprehensive eye and vision evaluations they need at this critical time of life.
+We perform the first of these exams at the age of 5 when your child is old enough to interact with us verbally.

 Our optometrist can check the interior and exterior of the eye for any signs of diseases that may require treatment.
-Functional tests evaluate how well your child's eyes are working, both as a team and individually, to track and focus on objects.
+Functional tests evaluate how well your child’s eyes are working, both as a team and individually, to track and focus on objects.
 A procedure called the cover test can tell us whether your child suffers from amblyopia, which can resolve by treating the underlying cause.
 We can even administer vision tests to pre-literate kids by using eye charts that feature shapes instead of letters.
-After a second eye exam around age 5, annual eye exams are the best way to ensure that your child's eyes are healthy and that any corrective lens prescription is still accurate.
+Annual eye exams are the best way to ensure that your child’s eyes are healthy and that any corrective lens prescription is still accurate.
 We recommend having these exams annually prior to starting kindergarten.